KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 % ''''''''''''''''''''''''''''''''''''''''''''''''''

 The iterative algorithm described below makes use of the expected value of a Poisson variable that contributes to a measurement.
 This section shows how that value is computed.
-Consider the experiment of fig [43](#fig:expected_a_b): two vials containing a known amount of radioactivity are put in front of a detector.
+Consider the experiment of [](#fig:expected_a_b): two vials containing a known amount of radioactivity are put in front of a detector.